dtr-org/unit-e/doc/developer-notes.md

   - Variable (including function arguments) and namespace names are all lowercase, and may use _ to separate words (snake_case).
     - Class member variables have a `m_` prefix.
     - Global variables have a `g_` prefix.
+    - Public struct member variables doesn't have `m_` prefix.
   - Constant names are all uppercase, and use `_` to separate words.
   - Class names, function names and method names are UpperCamelCase (PascalCase).
 Do not prefix class names with `C`.

 - **Includes**.
 Make sure to always use `<>` notation instead of the "".
   This is done mostly for consistency with the current codebase.

+- **Forward declarations**.
+Forward declarations of classes and structs are allowed and welcome, especially when they solve circular dependencies problem or increase recompilation time.
+But note that forward declarations of functions and templated classes are prohibited according to Google Style Guide.

 - **If-Statements**.
     - Always use braces around if statements, even blocks